tslocum/bgammon/PROTOCOL.md

 formatted responses are more easily parsed by computers.
   - The name of the client must be specified.
   - Aliases: `rj`

+- `resetpassword <email>`
+  - Request a password reset link via email.
+  - This command always terminates the client with the message "resetpasswordok", even if an account is not found.

 - `login [username] [password]`
   - Log in.
 A random username is assigned when none is provided.